Visit Kusala's - Facebook Page - to see his latest posts.

 Kusala's - Google Calendar - times and places of upcoming Dharma talks and meditation.

 Ven.
 Kusala Bhikshu (Thich Tam-Thien) is an American born Bhikshu (monk) ordained in the Zen Tradition of Vietnam. // In 1979 Kusala became interested in Meditation, and found his way to the International Buddhist Meditation Center.
 In 1981 he took refuge, and accepted the five precepts of a lay Buddhist, and was given the name Kusala (skillful). // In 1983 with a growing interest in Early Buddhism he began his studies with the Ven.
 Dr. H. Ratanasara at the College of Buddhist Studies, Los Angeles. // In 1994 Kusala took novice vows, and was given the Dharma name Kusala Ratana Karuna (skillful jewel of compassion). // In 1996 he received full ordination as a Bhikshu, and was given the name Thich Tam-Thien (heavenly heart mind) with the Ven.
 Dr. H. Ratanasara and the Ven.
 Karuna Dharma as two of his ordaining masters.
 Along with Kusala's Bhikshu ordination he received a B.A. in Buddhist Studies from the College of Buddhist Studies in Los Angeles. // Rev. Kusala lives and works at the International Buddhist Meditation Center in the Korea town section of Los Angeles.
-He cares for the grounds with the Vice Abbot Ven.
-Shanti, facilitates meditation and discussion groups, feeds the cats and the koi fish.
+He facilitates meditation and discussion groups and feeds the cats and the koi fish.
 He continues to give presentations at local high schools, colleges, and local churches on Buddhism and social action.
-Kusala is the web-master for International Buddhist Meditation Center, as well as his own site UrbanDharma.org
+Kusala is the founder and web-master of UrbanDharma.org

 Kusala is a member of the Buddhist-Roman Catholic Dialogue of Los Angeles and the Interfaith Council of Garden Grove, Stanton, and Westminster.
-Kusala was Buddhist Chaplain for the University Religious Conference at U.C.L.A and director of the University Buddhist Association at UCLA for eleven years. // In 2000 Kusala was invited to join the UCLA Medical Center Spiritual Care Committee and as of 2012 is still a member.
+Kusala was Buddhist Chaplain for the University Religious Conference at U.C.L.A and director of the University Buddhist Association at UCLA for eleven years. // In 2000 Kusala was invited to join the UCLA Medical Center Spiritual Care Committee and in 2012 he retired from the Spiritual Care Committee at UCLA.